-We suggest for our wedding clients to think about what combination of relatives you would like in your formal photos and recommend you make a list of what formal family photos are essential for you.
-The time spent planning the different group shots you require ensures that no one is missed, and it speeds up the process- which can otherwise drag on forever.
+The time spent planning the different group shots you require ensures that no one is missed, and it speeds up the process.
 Even if you just spend ten minutes putting a list together before your wedding, that’s way more thought than if we wing it on the day!!

 1. Formal family photos: Suggested group checklist

-Have a look at the following suggested group photos – feel free to copy and paste the following into a word document, and edit and delete as suits your family!
-Please add specific names if you can – that way we can ensure everyone is actually there by calling out names, instead of just asking for “extended family”.
+– We also recommend you add specific names if you can as that way we can ensure everyone is actually there by calling out specific names, instead of just asking for “extended family”.

 * Bride only and Family (Usually taken before the bride leaves for the ceremony)